Yugue/flutter_weather_app/README.md

 - can select different cities
 - can toggle between celsius and fahrenheit
 - the background changes according to the weather conditions (ex. a raining day will show a cloud and rain, sunny day will be a sun), and lighting will change according to the time of the day (dark during the night, and bright during the day)
+- the temperatures and cities are hard-coded.
+For future improvement, they should be retrieved from an API endpoint

 <p float="left">
   <img src="demo1.png" width="22%">